pypa/packaging.python.org/source/projects.rst

 irc:#distutils

-setuptools is a collection of enhancements to the Python distutils that allow you to more easily build and distribute Python packages, especially ones that have dependencies on other packages.
+setuptools (which includes ``easy_install``) is a collection of enhancements to the Python distutils that allow you to more easily build and distribute Python packages, especially ones that have dependencies on other packages.

-`distribute`_ was a fork of setuptools that was recently merged back into setuptools (in v0.7), thereby making setuptools the primary choice for Python packaging.
+`distribute`_ was a fork of setuptools that was merged back into setuptools (in v0.7), thereby making setuptools the primary choice for Python packaging.

 .. _wheel: